FITS-AI/Machine_Learning_OCR/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In this section you should provide instructions on how to use this repository to recreate your project locally.
+In this section provide instructions on how to use this repository to recreate and running project locally.

 ### Dependencies